okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 ## Retrieve a session cookie by visiting an application embed link

-This scenario is ideal for deployment scenarios where you have a custom sign-in page but immediately want to launch an Okta application after a user signs in without returning to a landing page.
-The sign-in page typically collects the user's credentials through an HTML form submit or POST and validates the credentials against your Okta organization by calling the [Authentication API](/docs/reference/api/authn/) to obtain a session token.
+This scenario is ideal for deployment scenarios where you have a custom sign-in page but immediately want to launch an Okta app after a user signs in without returning to a landing page.
+The sign-in page typically collects the user's credentials through an HTML form submit or POST and validates the credentials against your Okta org by calling the [Authentication API](/docs/reference/api/authn/) to obtain a session token.

-The session token can then be passed as a query parameter to an Okta application's embed link that sets a session cookie as well as launches the application in a single web request.
+The session token can then be passed as a query parameter to an Okta app's embed link that sets a session cookie as well as launches the app in a single web request.

 > **Note:** You may only use the session token **once** to establish a session.
 If the session expires or the user signs out of Okta after using the token, they can't reuse the same session token to get a new session cookie.

 ### Visit an embed link with the session token

-After your sign-in flow is complete you can launch an Okta application for the user with an [embed link](/docs/reference/api/users/#get-assigned-app-links) that contains the session token as a query parameter: `sessionToken`.
+After your sign-in flow is complete you can launch an Okta app for the user with an [embed link](/docs/reference/api/users/#get-assigned-app-links) that contains the session token as a query parameter: `sessionToken`.

 #### Response example